mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 Once the development team is satisfied with the version of the app that is running in development, the Mendix Developer Portal allows users to quickly stage the app to the test and acceptance environments before it is finally released to the production environment.

-Deployment operations can be easily automated by the development team through [platform APIs](https://apidocs.mendix.com/) and with third-party CI/CD tools like Jenkins, GitLab-CI or Visual Studio Team Services.
+Deployment operations can be easily automated by the development team through [platform APIs](https://apidocs.mendix.com/) and with third-party CI/CD tools like Jenkins, GitLab-CI, or Visual Studio Team Services.

 For more details, see [Operations, Deployment, and Release](ops-deployment-release).